chcly/MockVM/README.md

       -d disable full path when reporting errors.
       -m print the module path and exit.
 ```

-* -l Links a shared library into the file.
-* -m Displays the location of the shared library folder.
-* -d Is used in the tests to prevent full path names from being reported, which would cause them to fail.

 ## tvm

-tvm is the program that interprets the mock binary code and executes the instructions.
+tvm is the program that interprets the binary and executes the instructions.

-### tvm Usage
+### Usage

 ```txt
 tvm <options> <program_path>